rogerdao/lettuce-wrapped-subtitle-generator/README.md

 2. Run the CLI to download a video and generate subtitles:

 - Whisper model selection impacts accuracy and runtime; larger models are slower but generally more accurate.
-- For non-English subtitling: accuracy is unacceptable when not using the large model.
+- For non-English subtitling: accuracy is unacceptable when not using the `large` model
+- Be sure to specifiy translation if desired, hint is optional.

-   runs `medium.en` by default for English subtitles (--model medium.en)
+   runs `medium.en` by default
    ```bash
    python cli.py "https://www.youtube.com/watch?v=dQw4w9WgXcQ"
    ```

-   non-English videos to English: be sure to specify using the `large` model.
+   non-English videos to English: be sure to specify using the `large` model, as well as translate flag. language hint is optional.
    ```bash
    python cli.py "https://youtu.be/MwP4gqRys4c" --model large --translate --language ja
    ```